 But what does that even mean, and how can you achieve that?
-We want to share our approach that has helped different financial institutions and companies develop successful and well-demanded digital products.
+We want to share our financial UX methodology approach that has helped different financial institutions and companies develop successful and well-demanded digital products.

 In a series of articles, we will continue to guide you through UXDA’s award-winning financial design methodology and share specific tips and tricks for instant implementation.
 This is the second article in a series in which we reveal the three key mechanisms that have led more than 60 financial companies to success.
 We have already introduced you to the Product Value Pyramid; now we move on to the Pyramid of Financial Design Integration.

-Proper financial design integration: the key to success
+Proper financial product design integration: the key to success

 At this point, it's crucial to understand what I mean by “design.”
 Instead of the common misconception that design is simply beautiful packaging for marketing purposes, I view it as an ideology behind the process of integrating user-centered thinking into the company core─from production processes to the way people on the team think and act to provide value to their customers.